0xmonas/cobbee/CONTRIBUTING.md

 ---

-Thank you for contributing to BuyCoffee! 🙏
+Thank you for contributing to Cobbee! 🙏